Kuklake/kata-primeNumbers/README.md

 # kata Prime Numbers
-Algorith to find all the primes lower than a given number.
+Algorithm to find all the primes lower than a given number.